Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Conclusion

 When modeling the public health objective, we establish a straightforward linear goal to pinpoint and prioritize high infection risk zones.
 This approach guarantees that the optimization model remains solvable and manageable.
 We also factor in the fair allocation of vaccines across HDs during the initial phases, resulting in a vaccination strategy that upholds equity.

 Our numeric case study on COVID-19 vaccination in LAC demonstrates that our model significantly eases travel burden and enhances public health outcomes compared to the empirical approach.
-It cuts down the total transportation time for vaccinations by roughly 80 million minutes for LAC residents.
-Furthermore, we contrast the empirical solution's simulation results on public health outcomes with those from our optimized strategy; our model shows a reduction in infections by an additional 1000 cases.
+It cuts down the total transportation time for vaccinations by roughly 26\% for LAC residents.
+Furthermore, we contrast the empirical solution's simulation results on public health outcomes with those from our optimized strategy; our model shows a reduction in infections by an additional 229 cases.
+When accounting for the influence of travel inconvenience on vaccine acceptance, our model demonstrates a reduction of an additional 3,813 infection cases.

-Furthermore, we conduct sensitivity analyses on the significance of equitable distribution weight, the impact of public health outcome weight, and the choices of different prioritization scores.
+Furthermore, we conduct sensitivity analyses on the significance of equitable distribution weight, and the impact of public health outcome weight.
 We demonstrate how travel inconvenience and the number of infections averted changes with respect to changes in these parameters.
-Additionally, our results reveal that the public health objective value in our model accurately mirrors the variations in the number of infections prevented.
+Additionally, our results reveal that the public health objective value in our model mirrors the variations in the number of infections prevented.
 We also factor in each individual's propensity to come to the vaccine site for vaccination, based on their designated location and commuting behaviors.
 The outcomes continue to indicate that our model surpasses the empirical solution in the effectiveness of reducing infections.

 The policy implications for our work are (1) locations of \textit{mega-sites} for dispensing a large number of vaccinations are recommended to be placed widely across the region for reducing the overall travel inconvenience, and (2) merely minimizing travel inconvenience in determining vaccine site locations and vaccine distribution falls short -- it's also essential to identify and prioritize high infection risk areas to more effectively control disease transmission (3) balancing travel inconvenience, the number of infections prevented, and equity is challenging.
 However, with an appropriate setup in the optimization model, it's possible to achieve satisfactory outcomes in all these aspects.